abrahamm7/SoccerAppMobile/README.md

-# ScreenShots Simple soccer application with data of leagues and teams
+# Simple soccer application with data of leagues and teams

 ![picture](Login.png)
 ![picture](League.jpeg)